 *Youth and adult educational programs may be scheduled with specific schools or groups, but are not listed on this calendar.
 Please contact the Waste Trac Education Team to inquire about scheduling with your group.

 The Waste Trac Education Team is excited for these up upcoming public programs and educational opportunities!

-Saturday, June 17 from 10:00 AM – 1:00 PM at various locations
+Tours will take place (rain or shine) on Saturday, June 16 from 10 AM – 1 PM at various locations (below).

 Visit these creative, sustainable backyards & green spaces at your own pace and in any order: